rebelastronaut/kore/doc/local-quick-start.md

 We now need to give Kore the credentials it needs to build a cluster on our behalf.
 This command imports a set of credentials into kore and allows your new team to use them to make clusters.

 We'll then use these to create a cluster to host our sandbox environment.
-You can follow [here](/doc/setup-gcp.md) to see how to configure a token, but essentially we need the service account json which has owner in the project.
+See a [guide to configuring a token for GCP](/doc/setup-gcp.md) - we'll need the service account JSON which has owner privileges in the project.

 - GKE Project ID.
 - Path to the service account key JSON file.